Maximum theorem: Statement of theorem

+Variants

+The maximum theorem can be used for minimization by considering the function $-f$ instead.

 Interpretation

 The theorem is typically interpreted as providing conditions for a parametric optimization problem to have continuous solutions with regard to the parameter.
 In this case, $\Theta$ is the parameter space, $f(x,\theta)$ is the function to be maximized, and $C(\theta)$ gives the constraint set that $f$ is maximized over.
 Then, $f^*(\theta)$ is the maximized value of the function and $C^*$ is the set of points that maximize $f$.

 The result is that if the elements of an optimization problem are sufficiently continuous, then some, but not all, of that continuity is preserved in the solutions.

 Proof

 Throughout this proof we will use the term neighborhood to refer to an open set containing a particular point.
 We preface with a preliminary lemma, which is a general fact in the calculus of correspondences.
 Recall that a correspondence is closed if its graph is closed.